Mathematical and Computational Biosciences Collective Colloquium - Spring 2026

 Faculty Research Overview

-Noah Cowan, Johns Hopkins University
+Noah Cowan, Johns Hopkins Whiting School of Engineering

 Control and recalibration of path integration in the hippocampus